 FSR Quality Levels

 Each level of quality processes the images at a different resolution.
 For example, the Quality level of FSR 2.0 takes your input resolution of 1280x720p and scales it to 1920x1080p.
 That’s a scaling of 1.5x.
+Each tier of quality processes the images at a separate resolution.

 - Quality – 1.5x scale factor